American Bible Society: 21st century

 In December, 2017, American Bible Society introduced the Affirmation of Biblical Community, an employee policy which requires staff to align around a core set of Christian beliefs and practices.
-The organization came under criticism as the policy excludes individuals who were homosexual, stating they had to agree that marriage was between one man and one woman, or unwed heterosexuas living together, it stated they had to agree not to have sex until they were married.
-While the organization lost 20 percent of its workforce in 2018, according to American Bible Society, that 20 percent of the organization's staff left in response to the Affirmation.
-Leadership of the organization attempts to explain that the 20 percent attrition in 2018 was consistent with annual totals, but could not show that in the year 2017 that they suffered a 20% loss in staff prior to the new Affirmation policy.
+The organization came under criticism as excluding individuals who are homosexual, stating they had to agree that marriage was between one man and one woman, or unwed heterosexuals living together, stating they had to agree not to have sex until they were married.
+The organization lost 20 percent of its workforce in 2018.
+Leadership of the organization claims the 20 percent attrition in 2018 was consistent with annual totals, but could not show that the organization suffered a 20% loss in staff in 2017, prior to the new Affirmation policy.

 On October 28, 2019, American Bible Society announced the retirement of President Roy Peterson.
 He had held the role since 2014.
 Robert Briggs was announced as the Interim President and CEO.
 On June 23, 2020, Robert L. Briggs was appointed by the Board of Directors as permanent President and CEO.

-In 2021, American Bible Society opened the Faith and Liberty Discovery Center to invite discovery of the influence of the Bible on individuals in key historical and personal moments.

-In 2022, after 2 years on the job, President Robert Briggs left American Bible Society.
+In 2022, after two years on the job, President Robert Briggs left American Bible Society.
 Jeff Brown, former board chairman stepped in as interim president.
-Brown was then replaced in September of 2022 by another former board member, David Viehman.
+Brown was then replaced in September 2022 by another former board member, David Viehman.
+Paul Cleckner joined as Interim CEO in 2023, having previously held the role of interim CEO of Women’s Hospital in Baton Rouge, Louisiana.
+In January 2024, Dr. Jennifer Holloran was introduced as the new president and CEO of American Bible Society.
+Dr. Holloran had previously served for 22 years in various leadership roles at Wycliffe Bible Translators USA, most recently as chief operating officer.

 Museums

-Faith & Liberty Discovery Center
+Faith and Liberty Discovery Center

-The Faith & Liberty Discovery Center is a new museum that opened on Independence Mall in the summer of 2021.
-It says it "explores the relationship between faith and liberty in America from its founding to today, by illuminating the influence of the Bible on individuals in key historical and personal moments.".
+The Faith and Liberty Discovery Center was a museum that existed on Independence Mall from 2021 to 2024.
+It said it "explores the relationship between faith and liberty in America from its founding to today, by illuminating the influence of the Bible on individuals in key historical and personal moments."

 The project was originally slated to begin construction in Spring of 2017.
-The Center was completed and opened in 2021 and sells tickets for $10 for adults and $8 for children ages 7–17.
+The Center was completed and opened in 2021.

-While media coverage cites quotes from American Bible Society leadership that the FLDC will “...be an exciting experience for people of all faiths and backgrounds," American Bible Society's own website indicates they are seeking to convert visitors and hope the museum will, "spark a curiosity in every visitor to ask themselves, 'What difference can the Bible make in my life today?'"